pohhen/test/README.md

-# test
+# js-test

-This repo is for testing GitHub stuff
+Simple JS-app for demoing Jenkins build and SonarQube scan